knubez/TAMS/docs/index.md

 pip install --no-deps --force-reinstall https://github.com/knubez/TAMS/archive/main.zip
 ```

-Or if you want to modify the code, you can first clone the repo:
+Or if you want to modify the code, you can first clone the repo
+and then do an editable install:

 ```sh
 git clone https://github.com/knubez/TAMS.git